Aaron S. Kreider: House of Representatives

 Kreider was elected as a Republican to the Sixty-third and to the four succeeding Congresses.
 He served as chairman of the United States House Committee on Expenditures in the Department of the Interior during the Sixty-sixth and Sixty-seventh Congresses).
 He was an unsuccessful candidate for reelection in 1922.
 After his time in Congress, he served as president of the board of trustees of Lebanon Valley College in Annville.
 He resumed his former manufacturing pursuits until his death in Annville.
-Interment in Mount Annville Cemetery.

 Hill Farm Estate

 Hill Farm Estate was originally built in 1919 on 26 acre as the spacious and comfortable private home of Kreider and his family.
 The large Federal mansion is located less than a mile north of Lebanon Valley College on Route 934 in Annville PA.
 Hill Farm Estate sits in a quiet, scenic county setting with trees, gardens, benches, and walkways high on a hill overlooking the Annville community.

 In 1982, the mansion was restored, a wing added, and became an assisted living residence, offering a beautiful homelike setting for retired individuals.
 In 2002 an additional residence wing was added.
 The home and independent-living center now offers 46 personal-care rooms for up to 55 residents and seven independent-living Carriage House apartments.

 Inside the stately Federal era mansion, there is a comfortable parlor and lounges, antiques and period reproductions that complement the carefully restored architecture.
-The community is now called Hill Farm Estate.
-It is a personal care retirement residence and has Independent living units for seniors.
+The community was called Hill Farm Estate.
+It was a personal care retirement residence until 2015.